vectortowns/vectortowns/README.md

 ### Read before continuing

 In this tutorial we are working with a specific directory structure.
 The commands below show how to set up a similar one.
+Change the group and user name to your settings (here I am using a group and a user named ubuntu).

 ```
+cd /var/log/
+sudo mkdir nodejs
+sudo chown ubuntu:ubuntu nodejs/
+mkdir nodejs-project
 cd /opt/
 sudo mkdir repositories
 sudo chown ubuntu:ubuntu repositories/